pn11/MACHIkaNEko-Learning/README.md

 # MACHIkaNEko Learning

 This repository is dirty and not reusable.
-Works only in my environment.
+Works only in author's environment.

 ## Cat Detection